ynnjs/ynn/README.md

 [Y] -----------------------------------------------------------------------
 ```

-Ynn is built base on `Koa`, therefore, features of `Koa`, such as middlewares, can also be used in Ynn application.
+Ynn is built base on Koa, therefore, features of Koa, such as middlewares, can also be used in Ynn application.

 ## Usage